Make a Difference...

 Teams usually consist of "regulars and substitutes."
 If for any reason one of the regular members of the delivery team is unable to deliver, the coordinator will call on the substitutes to fill in for the day.

-Daily Coordinators confirm that all routes are covered by volunteers.
+Site Coordinators confirm that all routes are covered by volunteers.
 Sometimes church or business teams sign up to cover specified routes each day.
-Daily Coordinators will confirm that individual volunteers are scheduled to cover all other routes.
-The Daily Coordinator remains at the pick-up site until each route is covered.
-In the event of a volunteer no-show, the Daily Coordinator contacts their on-call substitute volunteer for assistance in getting the meals delivered or delivers the route themselves.
+Site Coordinators will confirm that individual volunteers are scheduled to cover all other routes.
+The Site Coordinator remains at the pick-up site until each route is covered.
+In the event of a volunteer no-show, the Site Coordinator contacts their on-call substitute volunteer for assistance in getting the meals delivered or delivers the route themselves.